testdouble/suture/README.md

 #### Hard to exploratory test the code locally?

-If it's difficult to generate realistic usage locally, then consider running this step in production and fetching the YAML file after you've generated enough inputs and outputs to be confident you've covered most realistic uses.
+If it's difficult to generate realistic usage locally, then consider running this step in production and fetching the sqlite DB after you've generated enough inputs and outputs to be confident you've covered most realistic uses.
 Keep in mind that this approach means your test environment will probably need access to the same data stores as the environment that made the recording, which may not